1. Preparing for Law School

 6. Faculties in Other Provinces and Abroad

 Those considering law schools outside of Ontario or Canada should enquire about application processes for each faculty of law in those provinces/countries.
 An international law degree from another common law country does not automatically qualify you to practice in Canada.
-A number of accreditation steps are required before articling/Law Practice Placement and the bar exams.
+A number of accreditation steps are required before articling or its alternative the Law Practice Placement followed by the bar exams.
 For full details, consult the National Committee on Accreditation.

 UTM Career Centre Resources